Financial Aid Services Center

 Financial Aid Funding for Education Abroad Programs

-As a regular Western student enrolled in an approved education abroad program, your financial aid award will be reviewed for eligibility.
+As a regular Western student enrolled in an approved education abroad program, your financial aid offer will be reviewed for eligibility.
 Your cost of attendance will be increased or decreased depending on the approved study abroad cost of attendance.
 Your Expected Family Contribution (EFC) will not change; therefore, if the approved program costs are greater than the standard cost of attendance, your financial need increases.
 Similarly, if the approved program costs are lower than the standard cost of attendance, your financial need will be reduced.
-Your actual financial aid award will depend on your aid eligibility and availability of funds.
+Your actual financial aid offer will depend on your aid eligibility and availability of funds.
 Many of the aid types available to you as a regular Western student are also eligible to fund your approved study abroad program.

 The following aid programs are eligible for use in Education Abroad: